noawe-boi/NoahsObsidianSync/Physics FA2 Grade 11.md

 ##### Quantify uncertainties in measurements.
 Discuss how they have affection precision of results and calculations

+Your final uncertainty in the stated value of the slope of your best fit line is: (max slope - min slope)/2.
 ##### Evaluate limitations.

 ##### Discuss impact of limitations